cisocrgroup/Resources/manuals/pocoto-manual.md

 This format is sometimes also referred to as *DocXML*.
 ].
 It is loosely based on the Abbyy XML format.

+In its newest version \pocoto{} now also supports the hOCR-based file format, that [ocropy](https://github.com/tmbdev/ocropy) uses as it main output format.
+In order to display the token snippets in the image files correctly \pocoto{} needs finer information of the bounding boxes, than the simple line based format of ocropy offers. \pocoto{} needs the line location files (llocs) of the according lines.
+These files can be produced using the `ocropy-gpageseg` tool^[refer to the code of the tool for more information. ].

 There are some caveats, though.
 Make sure that the Abbyy XML files are *character* based as opposed to word or token based.
 This is important, since \pocoto{} will exit with an error if you try to open